 IFRS 17 - Insurance Contracts - This standard will replace IFRS 4 and is effective for reporting periods on or after January 1, 2023.
-This standard will have a material impact on WorkSafeNB's financial reporting though the introduction of new measurement and recognition approaches for insurance revenue and liabilities.
-WorkSafeNB is assessing the financial statement impact of IFRS 17 internally and through collaboration with auditors, actuaries and other Canadian workers' compensation boards and commissions.
-WorkSafeNB is unable to make a determination of its full impact at this time.
+This standard will have a material impact on WorkSafeNB's financial reporting through the introduction of new measurement and recognition approaches for insurance revenue and liabilities.
+The most material change will be the requirement to move to market based interest rates for purposes of discounting the future cash flows of the benefits liabilities, in lieu of real rate of returns.
+It is expected that this requirement will lead to an increased benefits liability and more volatility in WorkSafeNB's financial results.
+Upon adoption of IFRS 17, there will also be significant changes to the manner in which WorkSafeNB's financial results are presented in the financial statements.
+WorkSafeNB will continue to assess the impact of implementing IFRS 17 on both operations and financial reporting as it progresses through its implementation project.
+WorkSafeNB is unable to make a complete determination of its full impact at this time.